ramensoftware/windows-11-start-menu-styling-guide/Themes/WindowGlass/README.md

 </details>

 ## Additional Theme Variant
-This theme also includes a minimal version of the start menu with the Phone Link companion removed.
+This theme also includes a minimal version of the Start menu with the Phone Link companion removed.
 ![Minimal](Start_Menu_Minimal.png)

 <details>